Textualize/textual/docs/guide/design.md

 ## Light and dark themes

 Themes can be either "light" or "dark".
-This setting is specified in the `Theme` constructor via the `dark` argument, and is used by Textual to determine how to generate shades from base colors.
+This setting is specified in the `Theme` constructor via the `dark` argument, and influences how Textual generates variables.
+Built-in widgets may also use the value of `dark` to influence their appearance.

 ## Text color